-I could have generated more traffic to the site by publishing more contents but was busy with other projects.
-So, even a small niche site like Narutoguides.com managed to generate a huge amount of traffic with consistent publishing of contents.
+I could have generated more traffic to the site by publishing more content but was busy with other projects.
+So, even a small niche site like Narutoguides.com managed to generate a huge amount of traffic with consistent publishing of content.
 Just imagine the organic search traffic you could generate for your site.

 You’re Not Registered with Google My Business

-The days people searching online directories for businesses is coming to an end.
+The days’ people searching online directories for businesses is coming to an end.
 People are looking at Google Maps for businesses nearby.
-Local businesses should leverage on Google My Business page to attract more visitors to both the website and physical store.
+Local businesses should leverage the Google My Business page to attract more visitors to the website and physical store.

-A recent study by Search Engine Roundtable shows that approximately 46% of all searches have local intent.
-But, so many businesses are not taking advantage of Google My Business page (free tool).
+A recent study by the Search Engine Roundtable shows that approximately 46% of all searches have local intent.
+But, so many businesses are not taking advantage of the Google My Business page (free tool).

 Let me list down a few benefits you could gain with Google My Business Page.

 - Develop authority with Reviews – Online reviews gets to customer closer to your business.
 It influences the purchase decision of customers as well.
 Moreover, reviews on your GMB page will encourage visitors to click on your listing and visit your website.
 This leads to an increase in traffic.
-Whether people provide positive or negative reviews, make sure to respond to every review in a professional manner.
+Whether people provide positive or negative reviews, make sure to respond to every review professionally.